Jdure/github-evaluation/slide-one.md

 ## Guidance

-The experiment made developpers work on specific tasks to help the project.
+The experiment made developpers work on specific tasks to build the project.

 ## Problem Solve